-Ask the group to write their name on two sticky labels (or one if not cooking the tarts now.)
+Ask the children to write their name on two sticky labels (or one if not cooking the tarts now.)
 Place a name label beneath the dish on the baking tray and stick the other to the lid of a plastic box.
-(If you are not cooking on the premises, this is the time to place the uncooked tarts in the plastic box with pre-printed instructions).
+This will avoid arguments about which tart belongs to which child!
+(If you are not cooking straight away, this is the time to place the uncooked tarts in the plastic box with pre-printed instructions).